KosmX/Emotecraft-emotes/README.md

 To download an emote click the button that says "Code" and then download zip.
 Then unzip it and head to the emotes folder inside.
 After, copy the emotes you want to  %appdata%\\.minecraft\emotes.
 You should see it apear ingame in the "All Emotes" menu.

 ### Requesting Someone To Add Your Custom Emotes
 To request an emote go to the "Issues" tab and click "New Issue."
-Click "Labels" and select "emote request.
-Then create a title and description, and make sure to add either a pastebin link or the file into to the issue.
-Then click submit and someonme will review it and add it or give you feedback.
+Click "Labels" and select "emote request".
+Then create a title and description, and make sure to add either a pastebin link or the file to to the issue.
+Then click submit and someone will review it and add it or give you feedback.